The traveling salesman problem for lines, balls and planes: TSPN for hyperplanes in

 Our algorithm is based on solving low-dimensional linear programs; it combines ideas from~\cite{Du12,DJ10,DM03,J02}.
-We show below (Lemma~\ref{L2}) that any closed curve $\gamma\subset \RR^d$ is contained in a rectangular box of edge lengths $w_1,\ldots , w_d$ such that $\sum_{i=1}^d w_i \leq \frac{\sqrt{d}}{2} \, \len(\gamma)$.
-We apply this result for the optimal tour $\opt(\P)$.
-Then we use linear programming to compute a $(1+\eps)$-approximation for the minimum-perimeter rectangular box intersecting $\H$.
+We show below (Lemma~\ref{lem:curve}) that any closed curve $\gamma\subset \RR^d$ is contained in a rectangular box of edge lengths $w_1,\ldots , w_d$ such that $\sum_{i=1}^d w_i \leq \frac{\sqrt{d}}{2} \, \len(\gamma)$.
+We apply this result to the optimal tour $\opt(\H)$.
+Then we use linear programming to compute a $(1+\eps)$-approximation for the minimum-perimeter rectangular box intersecting $\H$, and produce a Hamiltonian cycle of the $2^d$ vertices as an approximate tour.

 Let $Q$ be rectangular box in $\RR^d$ such that the $d$ extents of $Q$ are $w_1\leq w_2\leq \ldots \leq w_d$.
 It is not difficult to see (by induction on $d$) that $Q$ admits a Hamiltonian cycle of total length